Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0poAyojQ65Q.md

 ### Transcript

-> was the door sketch before after playing human full flat which also had a door a bit that was uh yeah i think irrelevant to that because the idea of it being we can talk about that in a sec because i'll bring in in a second i think
+> was the door sketch before after playing human full flat which also had a door a bit that was, yeah i think irrelevant to that because the idea of it being we can talk about that in a sec because i'll bring in in a second i think